-- The Taxi Recapitalisation programme, effective for grants received or accrued from 31 October 2006 - The Staple Food Fortification programme, effective for grants received or accrued between October 2004 and September 2008 - The Clothing and Textile Competitiveness programme, effective for grants received or accrued from 1 April 2009
+- The Taxi Recapitalisation Programme, effective for grants received or accrued from 31 October 2006 - The Staple Food Fortification Programme, effective for grants received or accrued between October 2004 and September 2008 - The Clothing, Textile, Footwear & Leather Growth Programme (CTFLGP), effective for grants received or accrued from 1 April 2009

-The list of government grants exempt from normal tax in the Eleventh Schedule includes grants received under the Clothing and Textiles Competitiveness Programme, the Food Fortification Grant and the Taxi Recapitalisation Programme.
-It is irrelevant that amounts received under the Taxi Recapitalisation programme and the Clothing and Textile Competitiveness programme potentially qualify for an exemption under section 10(1)(y) and section 12P(2) because an amount can only be exempt once and no matter which provision is applied section 12P(3) to 12P(6) applies (see 5.1.3).
+The list of government grants exempt from normal tax in the Eleventh Schedule includes grants received under the Clothing, Textile, Footwear & Leather Growth Programme, the Food Fortification Grant and the Taxi Recapitalisation Programme.
+It is irrelevant that amounts received under the Taxi Recapitalisation Programme and the Clothing, Textile, Footwear & Leather Growth Programme potentially qualify for an exemption under section 10(1)(y) and section 12P(2) because an amount can only be exempt once and no matter which provision is applied section 12P(3) to 12P(6) applies (see 5.1.3).

 Section 10(1)(y) was deleted and subsequently reinstated with the same effective date.
-This was done to "allow the Minister of Finance to identify in the Government
+This was done to "allow the Minister of Finance to identify in the Government Gazette government grants to be tax exempt, more especially the Business Process Services government grant that was erroneously never gazetted.
+In order to identify a

-&lt;sup>48 Applicable to trading stock acquired by way of a government grant in kind on or after 18 December 2017.
+&lt;sup>56 Applicable to trading stock acquired by way of a government grant in kind on or after 18 December 2017.

-&lt;sup>49 Government Notice 365, Government Gazette 34233 of 29 April 2011.
+&lt;sup>57 Government Notice 365, Government Gazette 34233 of 29 April 2011.

-&lt;sup>50 Government Notice 366, Government Gazette 34233 of 29 April 2011.
+&lt;sup>58 Government Notice 366, Government Gazette 34233 of 29 April 2011.